How to become the Top 5 percent in Parts Management

 The best way to get through all this is to make a monthly plan.
 Address three key items to attack, write out a plan and steps to achieve them, and what numbers and benchmarks must be hit to see success.
 If submissions of a monthly plan and forecast is not a requirement by your dealership yet, make it yours.

 If you’re feeling overwhelmed with idle and obsolete parts inventory, you’re not alone.
 If you’re looking for more in-depth support, start by reading the resources within this article, or feel free to contact us and book some time to get some help.

 About the Author

-Shawn Larkin is a feature article writer for Fixed Ops Magazine and the Founder and CEO of North American Dealer Parts Exchange Inc. (NADPE).
-NADPE is a marketplace to help the parts department within new car dealerships move Idle and obsolete parts inventory in bulk without any losses.
+Shawn Larkin is the Founder and CEO of North American Dealer Parts Exchange Inc. (NADPE).
+NADPE is a marketplace to help the Parts Department within New Car Dealerships move Idle and Obsolete Parts inventory in bulk without any losses.